MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-provider.md

 ---
-title: Configure an OpenID Connect provider for Power Pages
+title: Set up an OpenID Connect provider
-description: Learn how to configure the OpenID Connect provider for Power Pages.
+description: Learn how to set up an OpenID Connect provider for use with sites you create with Microsoft Power Pages. ms.date: 3/20/2023 ms.topic: how-to
 author: sandhangitmsft

-ms.topic: conceptual
-ms.custom:
-ms.date: 3/20/2023
 ms.author: sandhan
 ms.reviewer: kkendrick
 contributors: